 Let’s say that you do decide to hunt Cape Buffalo with a .45-70 and events don’t follow the script.
 If somebody gets hurt, there will be an investigation.
 Regardless of whether it was actually your fault or not, the investigators will likely quickly focus on the fact that you were using a non-traditional cartridge that falls well short of the generally accepted minimum standards for hunting buffalo.
 Obviously this would be bad news for both you and the PH who allowed you to use a marginal cartridge like that.

-Second, no matter what some people say, the .45-70 is a borderline cartridge for hunting Cape Buffalo and you should be very careful about hunting thick-skinned dangerous game with it.
+Second, while it’s extremely effective on plains game like wildebeest, eland, and sable antelope at short range, the .45-70 is a borderline cartridge for hunting Cape Buffalo and you should be very careful about hunting thick-skinned dangerous game with it.
 On paper, the cartridge falls well short of the most commonly used buffalo cartridges like the .375 H&H, the .416 Rigby, the .458 Winchester, and the .458 Lott.
 Indeed, both the .458 Winchester and .458 Lott will shoot a 500gr bullet faster than the .45-70 will shoot a 400gr bullet.

 True, Cape Buffalo don’t care about the paper specifications of a cartridge.
 It’s also true that certain cartridges, like the .35 Whelen and the 9.3x62mm Mauser, seem to perform better in real life than their specifications on paper would suggest.